 My friend, Ronica, shared her recipe for Slow Cooker Chicken Tortilla Soup with me.
 It uses pantry and freezer ingredients and couldn’t be more simple to prepare.
 Am I the only one that gets super excited when taking five minutes to put something in the slow cooker in the morning turns into a delicious dinner?
-I seriously love slow cooker meals!
+I seriously love slow-cooker meals!
 If you are struggling to get dinner on the table, start with this Chicken Tortilla Soup and add this easy Slow Cooker Hobo Dinner to your menu, too.

 This soup can also easily be made on the stove if you prefer that to the slow cooker.
-You will just need to mix the chicken broth, tomatoes, corn, refried beans, and taco seasoning together, bring to a boil, add the chicken and then let it simmer until the chicken is cooked.
+You will just need to mix the chicken broth, tomatoes, corn, refried beans, and taco seasoning together, bring it to a boil, add the chicken, and then let it simmer until the chicken is cooked.
 This takes about 30 minutes.
-Once chicken is cooked, pull it out and shred it.
+Once the chicken is cooked, pull it out and shred it.
 Add it back in and, voila, you are ready to serve.

 More Awesome Slow Cooker Dinners